bpkerns15/Hitters/README.md

 ![alt text](https://github.com/cheath5155/KnightsHittersSheets/blob/main/Example.jpg)

-1) An advanced stats line containing batted ball information and advanced stats including average exit velocity (EV), max EV, chase rate, and more.
-2) A traditional stats line containing all traditional batting stats.
-3) A 2D density plot showing the zone location of all the pitches a batter has swung at.
+The Main Components of the Sheet
+1) A breakdown of stats by pitch type and batter side.
+2) Hitter splits for RHP and LHP on a variety of stats.
-4) An exit velocity heat map showing hitters' average exit velocity by zone location.
+3) An exit velocity heat map showing hitters' average exit velocity by zone location split up vs RHP and LHP.
-5) An overhead heat map showing exit velocity by location from an overhead view of home plate.
+4) An overhead heat map showing exit velocity by location from an overhead view of home plate.
-6) A scatter plot showing all pitch locations and pitch result based on the color of the dot.
+5) Hitter batter average in the top and bottom part of the zone split by RHP and LHP (must be manually input from numbers printed in the program terminal)
+Note: Stolen base numbers and OPS in the last 10 games must be inputted manually.

 ## Installation